Explosion injures 2 workers at US Steel near Detroit - NewsBreak

 Explosion injures 2 workers at US Steel near Detroit

 ECORSE, Mich.
-(AP) — An explosion from a gas leak has injured two workers at a U.S. Steel Corp. plant in suburban Detroit.
+(AP) — An explosion from a gas leak injured two workers Wednesday at a U.S. Steel Corp. plant in suburban Detroit, officials said.

 Comments / 0